Multi-Objective Quantum Power System Redispatch: Problem Formulation

-While we have shown how each part of the problem can be encoded as a {\QUBO}, it turns out that the resulting matrix $\mat{Q}$ can become rather large: In realistic setups with 5 states per controllable resource and 192 time points, the sheer size of $\mat{Q}$ exceeds $800$ GiB when using double precision arithmethic.
-Moreover, state-of-the-art quantum annealers have limits on the maximum size of the problem it can solve.
+While we have shown how each part of the problem can be encoded as a {\QUBO} problem, it turns out that the resulting matrices $\mat{Q}$, $\hat{\bQ}$, and $\mat{Q}_{P}$ can become rather large.
+In realistic setups with 5 states per controllable resource, the number of binary variables in our problem is in the order of $T\times 1690$, where $T$ is the number of timepoints considered in the redispatch problem.
+Additionally, state-of-the-art quantum annealers have limits on the maximum size of the problem it can solve.
 We address these issues in the following section.